sjl/adopt/docs/01-usage.markdown

 ### Boolean Options

-If we want to have multiple options that both affect the same key in the results, we can use `:result-key` to do this:
+If you want to have multiple options that both affect the same key in the results, you can use `:result-key` to do this:

+    :::lisp
     (defparameter *option-paginate*
       (adopt:make-option 'paginate
         :long "paginate"